At U.S. Open, contact tracing nearly ends a match before it starts

 Around 4:30 p.m., Mannarino said he was finally informed the match would go on.

 “He was around Benoit Paire, so I guess the New York state called and said that he shouldn’t play,” Zverev said.
-“It was back and forth, back and forth, it was political, it was not us players — we were just sitting around.”
+“It was back and forth, back and forth.
+It was political.
+It was not us players — we were just sitting around.”

-Mannarino said he cannot leave New York even now that he has lost.
-He will have to stay and quarantine until next Friday, though he said the potentially exposed players who lost earlier in the tournament have been allowed to use the practice facilities at the Billie Jean King National Tennis Center.
+Mannarino said he cannot leave New York even though he lost.
+He will have to stay and quarantine until next Friday, though he said the potentially exposed players who lost earlier in the tournament have been allowed to use the practice facilities at Billie Jean King National Tennis Center.

 “The tournament made a lot of effort for me to still be able to compete in the tournament,” Mannarino said. ” … I don’t know exactly or officially how my situation is now, but I know I’m going to have to stay in my room for seven days until next Friday.”